 For decades, meeting rooms and podiums were dominated by linear, one-way presentations.
 These worked because top-down talks were one of the few resources of expert knowledge you could find.
 But this changed radically with the rise of smartphones; we can now access business reports, product information, or a company’s latest updates with just a few clicks.

 This new easy access challenges presentations as we know them.
-To stay relevant, we need to switch from one-way broadcasts to conversational formats that will help people make sense of complex information and fill in missing gaps.
+To stay relevant, we need to switch from one-way broadcasts to conversational presentations that will help people make sense of complex information and fill in missing gaps.

 People seem to favor this approach, too.
 According to The Prezi 2016 State of Presentations Report, 72% of respondents found flexible, two-way, interactive presentations more memorable than linear presentations.